 As a mum of 2 young boys, I have a vested interest in bringing engagement, curiosity and fun into learning.
 The Montessori philosophy with its child-focused approach, has great appeal, as each child is treated as a unique and individual learner.
 When I’m not at work, I’m usually baking, reading, running and spending time with my family.

-Sheila // Children’s House & Infant Community Coordinator, and Children’s House Teacher
+Sheila // Children’s House & Infant Community Coordinator, and Children’s House Guide

 I’m a qualified Early Years teacher.
 I moved to London in 2012 where I started working as a teaching assistant in a Montessori school where I had the opportunity to discover the method and be able to work following the Montessori philosophy.
 I was impressed with how children were able to achieve their full potential working with the Montessori materials and how the school encouraged them to follow their interests.
 This inspired me to gain my Montessori Diploma and with it I became a teacher in the same school.

 I think my experience in London has enriched my life both professionally and personally.
 At that school I was lucky enough to work with children from many different cultures, building up values like respect, patience, and responsibility among others to create harmonious learning environment.

 I began my journey into education as a drama teacher for the Helen O’Grady Drama Academy and after qualifying as a Montessori teacher, I have worked in many Montessori schools across the U.K. with a particular focus on Children’s House.
 I also worked as a Montessori Trainer in MCI for 3 years.
 I have 20 years experience as a Montessori teacher and thrive on educating young minds using Maria Montessori’s philosophy.
 My interests range from drama, art, culture to film, theatre and music.
 I am very much looking forward to discovering what the little minds at Imagine can accomplish and exploring Valencia as a city.